Nine Mile Ride woodland improvements

 Nine Mile Ride drainage map. © Crown copyright and database rights 2024 Ordnance Survey AC0000814058.

-Work was also required to remove more non-native shrubs in additional areas of the site.
+Work was also required to remove more non-native shrubs in an additional area of the site (zone 2 of map).
 Our rangers planted trees in the winter to help the woodland recover.

 Woodland recovery